cucumber/cucumber-eclipse/_posts/2017-04-06-Windows-Bug-Fixes.md

 Windows Bug Fixes
 ---
 ### Description :
-* This update fixes some nusiance issues when running eclipse on windows
+* This update fixes some nuisance issues when running Eclipse on Windows
-* Specifically
+* Specifically -
     * Windows users had to change the auto generated path when using the step definition file wizard
-* It also fixes an issue where quotes were not
+* It also fixes an issue where quotes were not being properly generated in step definitions samples from wizard

 ### How To Use This Feature :
 * Build and Bundle your required project into JAR/Maven-Dependency having Step-Definition files